Manvithapoka/NullClass_DataScience_Internship_Manvitha/Task_2_Senior_Citizen_Identification/README.md

 - The model works on webcam or a video input.
 - GUI is optional; this version focuses on backend functionality.

+## Dataset

+This task did not use a custom dataset.

+Instead, a pre-trained age and gender detection model was utilized for inference.
+The model internally uses large-scale datasets (such as UTKFace) for training, but since it was pre-trained, no separate dataset was added here.